Announcing a Miniatures Game of Tactical Combat and STAR WARS (TM) Adventure

 |Star Wars: Imperial Assault | Published 15 August 2014|

 Victory!
 By destroying the Death Star, the Rebellion has given hope to a galaxy living in fear.
 The Empire races to recover from their crushing defeat and the loss of their ultimate weapon as the Rebel Alliance works to solidify their advantage.
 When an Imperial distress beacon begins to broadcast from an remote outpost on Yavin 4, a small team of elite Rebel operatives is dispatched.
 Their mission: to silence the signal at all costs…

-Fantasy Flight Games is proud to announce the upcoming release of Imperial Assault, a Star Wars board game of cinematic adventure and tactical combat for two to five players!
+Fantasy Flight Games is proud to announce the upcoming release of Imperial Assault, a Star Wars miniatures game of cinematic adventure and tactical combat for two to five players!

 Imperial Assault casts you and your friends into the climactic events following the Death Star’s destruction above Yavin 4, and offers two full game experiences within the Star Wars universe.
 In the campaign game, you and up to four other friends play a series of thrilling missions woven together in a narrative campaign, and in the skirmish game, you and your opponent muster your own strike teams and battle head-to-head over conflicting objectives.